 During the Civil War, there was much debate regarding the fighting merits of African-American troops.
 When Lincoln issued the final Emancipation Proclamation, he included a provision allowing for the enlistment of black troops in the Union Army.
 This was not without controversy, as many in the North believed African Americans could not fight as well as white troops.

 Public perception was changed, in part, when news of the Battle of Fort Wagner hit northern presses.
 During that July 1863 battle, the 54th Massachusetts Infantry Regiment charged a Confederate fort bravely, yet took massive amounts of casualties.
 To many in the North, this provided evidence that black troops could be trusted on the battlefield.
-After the publicity surrounding the 54th Massachusetts, many northerners accepted the formation of African-American units.
+After the publicity surrounding the 54th Massachusetts, many northerners accepted the formation of further African American units.
 Although many African Americans joined federally organized “United States Colored Troops” regiments, many African Americans also served as guides, spies, laborers, and assistants for the Union Army both on the battlefield and behind the lines.
-According to Paul LaRue’s research on the cemetery, there do not appear to be any African-American Civil War soldiers buried on the grounds.
+According to Paul LaRue’s research on the cemetery, there do not appear to be any African American Civil War soldiers buried on the grounds.
 Yet, LaRue believes it is possible that several of the quartermaster clerks buried in the cemetery were African American.

 For additional information about Sargent John Denny, check out the Kansas Historical Society’s Kansapedia web encyclopedia‘s page on Denny.